SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/deprecation.md

 ## What is happening?

-After **May 15, 2024**, it will no longer be possible to create a new Scheduled Search with a frequency of Real-Time and would recommend creating a Monitor to address this use case.
+After **May 15, 2024**, it will no longer be possible to create a new Scheduled Search with a frequency of Real-Time.
+We recommend you create a Monitor to address this use case.
 Note that this does not have any effect on the creation of new Scheduled Searches with other frequencies of 15 Minutes, Hourly, Daily, Weekly, or a specific Cron schedule for example.

 Real-Time Scheduled Searches that were created up till **May 15, 2024** will continue to function without any interruption for 1 year until **May 15, 2025**, and any edits to those schedules will still be supported until the next year.